uri-library-data-services/iassist-preview/content/blog/iassist-twitter-account.md

 +++
 Your friendly web editors have some news about the IASSIST web presence!

-We\'re happy to report that we now have an official organizational Twitter account:
+We're happy to report that we now have an official organizational Twitter account:
 [[http://twitter.com/iassistdata]{.s1}](http://twitter.com/iassistdata).
 We hope to use this account to facilitate additional communication among